mattscilipoti/gyst/README.md

 Fork, use a feature branch, create a pull request from the feature branch.
 `bundle install`.
 Run all tests with `rakee`

+*NOTE*: when adding a new shell script
+ * add to git index
+ * `rake build`
+ * gem install pkg/gyst-0.0.?.gem --no-wrappers

 References
 -----------